cesbo/help/en/astra/monitoring/Error-log.md

     An error occurs if the channel does not have healthy available sources to switch to

     The cause of the source failure can be identified from other log messages, as it is the result of an earlier error.
 You can also check the incoming stream using the stream analyzer: `astra--analyze ADDRESS`

+??? question "Receiving timeout. restart input"

+    If the data source is unavailable, it is restarted

+    For example, if we have a failure to receive data via the http mpeg-ts protocol and the server closed the connection, an attempt will be made to reconnect to it

+??? question "hls sync. wrong pts"

+    The value of PTS in the stream is constantly increasing

+    When the value gets to 8 589 934 591 it should start from 0

+    Astra considers the difference in PTS as a new value.
+(It is logical that the new value should be greater than the previous one).

+    It happens that in the stream the new value is less than the previous one - this causes an error in the formation of segments

+??? question "Http client errors"

+    `connection timeout` - connection to the server failed

+    `request timeout` - the connection was successful but the server did not accept the request in time

+    `response timeout` - the server accepted the request, but did not respond in time

+    `receiving timeout` - (hls) - segments are being received too long

+## Other

+??? question "Too many open files"

+    The error occurs if the number of active connections or open files exceeds the operating system limit

+    To check the current limit, use the following command:

+    ```
+    grep "open files" /proc/PID/limits
+    ```

+    PID is a unique process ID

+    To search for it - run: `ps ax | grep astra`

+    To change the system limit, run the `ulimit -n 65536` command and restart Astra

+    The command is present in the `init.d` startup script

+??? question "Address already in use"

+    The error occurs when trying to use a TCP port occupied by another process.
+To view a list of open ports, use the command:

+    ```
+    netstat -tnlp
+    ```

+??? question "Resource temporarily unavailable"

+    The network adapter cannot cope with the amount of data coming from Astra.
+Possible reasons:

+    - Check network buffer settings
+    - Check the mode of the network adapter: run the command `ethtool eth*` or `mii-tool eth*`.
+The speed must match the adapter type 1Gbit, 10Gbit
+    - Network adapter must be Intel or Broadcom
+    - Check your DVB adapters and channels settings.
+If the budget=true parameter is set in the DVB adapter settings, and the channel number (pnr) is not specified in the channel properties, then the entire transponder will be transmitted

 ??? question "ECM Not Found"